oranedev/legaloperations/team.md

 - **Document Automation and Support**: Rafael
 - **Marketing and Analytics**: Angela

-## Notes
-- Team members with ongoing learning (like Rafael and Luis in Node.js) are assigned supporting roles in those areas.
-- Regular collaboration and knowledge sharing sessions are encouraged to foster team growth and skill development.
-- A knowledge management platform to document the workflow will be needed, to onboard new team members and provide a practical learning experience
 # Team Skills and Project Alignment

 ## Skill Matrix